twilio/authy-java/README.md

   ```

 ### Check the verification code.
-  Once you sent the verification code the user will receive the code in the
+  Once you send the verification code the user will receive the code in the
   mobile device.
 Then you need to provide this code to check if it is okay.

   ```java
   AuthyApiClient client = new AuthyApiClient("SomeApiKey");